Ys Series - Digital Emelas: Spreading Awareness of Ys

 I'm new to Ys.
 Where do I start?

-We recommend you begin your journey with the first Ys game.
-The latest version is included in a bundle pack called Ys I & II Chronicles.
-Though each Ys game is technically developed with a self-contained story, Falcom has developed this 30-year-old series with a deep lore that is gradually explained in a very specific order.
-A player can choose to enter the Ys series in any order, but this decision would ultimately lead to that person either liking the series or absolutely loving it.
+There are many points of entry when jumping into the Ys series, and there isn't really a wrong game to start with, but we do recommend you begin your journey with Adol's first adventure: Ys I. This is explained in great detail in the sections below.
+The latest version of Ys I is included in a bundle pack called Ys I & II Chronicles.
+Although each Ys game is technically developed with a self-contained story, Falcom developed the series with deep lore and overarching narrative that is gradually explained in a very specific order.
+A player can choose to enter the Ys series with any game, but this decision would ultimately lead to that person either casually liking the series... or fall absolutely in love with it.
 Our mission here at Digital Emelas is to spread awareness and optimize one's appreciation for the Ys series.
 Furthermore, we do not want new players to be discouraged by the difficulty of the first two Ys games.
 It is imperative to know that it is quite common for players to sample Ys I and quit within the first 30 minutes, passing judgment before actually understanding it.
 If you're discouraged, try playing the game on EASY first as it does not affect the story in any way.
-For more about lore, visit our LORE page.
+In fact, this rule applies to every Ys game: playing on easy doesn't affect the plot ~ and games are meant to be enjoyed.
+Another important note about Ys I & II is that you can save at ANY POINT, so take advantage of this.

 In what order should I play Ys?